phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 `vagrant halt` | Gracefully shutdown the VM, which will return the reserved 2GB of RAM.
 `vagrant destroy` | Delete the VM.
 It will need to be rebuilt with `vagrant up` to be used again.
 `vagrant up --provision-with update` | Update the VM with your latest code.
 You'll also have to refresh your web browser.
-`vagrant up --provision-with full-update` | Remove all code and packages from guest, then reinstall your latest code and composer packages.
-Just in case code in the VM goes stale.
+`vagrant up --provision-with full-update` | Remove all code and packages from guest.
+Reinstall development code from working branch.
+Reinstall composer packages.
+Reinstall provision configuration file.
+Just in case you need a complete reset.
 `vagrant up --provision-with composer-update` | Checks composer for and installs all updates to packages.
 `vagrant ssh` | Opens a secure shell connection to the VM.
 You probably won't need this, but it is available if you want to internally review the server.